 “We’re investing in all sorts of new technologies, to keep an eye on what’s happening, and keep our toe in the water for potential acquisitions.”

+“Oh wow.”
 This was perfect.
 I put on my glasses and noticed the wrinkles around his eyes, like he laughed a lot.
-I was there for Molly, not to further my business goals, but what were the odds of meeting someone like this in person?
+I was there for Molly, not to further my business goals, but what were the odds of meeting a potential investor over cocktails?

 “The champagne is getting warm.
 We can’t waste it,” John said, picking up the bottle.

-Arousing his interest over a glass of champagne would be more productive than hours in the office, emailing potential investors.
+This one drink could end up being more productive than hours writing emails to potential investors.
 He dumped my drink into the vase on our table and poured the bubbly, then clinked my martini glass with his shot glass.